 Myocardial infarction (MI) is commonly referred to as a “heart attack”.
-Myocardial ischemia is inadequate perfusion to the myocardium that occurs from a partial or complete blockage of blood and oxygen to the heart.
-The major cause of a heart attack is coronary artery disease
+Myocardial ischemia is inadequate perfusion to the myocardium that occurs from a partial or complete blockage of blood and oxygen to the heart muscle.
+The most common cause of a heart attack is coronary artery disease.

 In an emergency, as the cells lose oxygen, ischemia (reduced blood flow) sets in.
-If the supply and demand of myocardial oxygen are out of balance, it can cause MI (cardiac death).
+If the supply and demand of myocardial oxygen are out of balance, it can cause the death of cardiac muscle tissue.

 Other causes of MI include the following:

-A prolonged lack of oxygen to the heart may result in the most common symptom which is the feeling of pressure or discomfort in the chest.
+A prolonged lack of oxygen to the heart may result in the most common symptom of a heart attack which is the feeling of pressure or discomfort in the chest.
 This pain may radiate to the neck, jaw, shoulder, or arm.
-Diagnostic tests, lab results, and ECG changes may show damage to the heart.
+Other symptoms may include cold sweat, fatigue, heartburn, dizziness, nausea and shortness of breath.

 STEMI vs. NSTEMI

-Unlike an ST-elevation myocardial infarction (STEMI), a non-ST-elevation myocardial infarction (NSTEMI) doesn’t cause a specific change in the electrical activity of the heart.
+Unlike an ST-elevation myocardial infarction (STEMI), a non-ST-elevation myocardial infarction (NSTEMI) may cause changes on an ECG such as T-wave inversion or ST depression but the ECG may also appear to be normal.
 These changes in electrical activity can be seen on an ECG.
-During an NSTEMI heart attack, the coronary artery is only partially blocked and the ST segment is not elevated.
-The patient may still show symptoms of a heart attack.
+During an NSTEMI heart attack, the coronary artery is only partially blocked and the ST segment is not elevated, whereas for a STEMI, there will be ST elevation on the ECG caused by a larger blockage.

 Nursing Process

 The nurse should immediately assess the patient to identify whether the symptoms are chest pain (angina) or myocardial infarction (MI).
-MIs require immediate intervention to save cardiac tissue.
+While angina is a transient lack of blood flow to the heart muscle, an MI requires immediate intervention to save cardiac muscle tissue.

 As soon as an acute MI patient is brought to the emergency room, steps are taken to reduce ischemia, relieve pain, and stop progressive circulatory collapse and shock.
-The MONA regimen is started (morphine, oxygen, nitrates, and aspirin).
-The patient is placed on a cardiac monitor.
-IV access is established for the administration of fluids and emergency medications.
-Additional tests and procedures, such as cardiac catheterization or CABG, may be required.
+A common acronym that is used to guide the care of patients experiencing an MI is ‘MONA’ (morphine, oxygen, nitrates, and aspirin).
+The patient is placed on a cardiac monitor to track changes to the cardiac rhythm.
+IV access should also be established for the administration of fluids and emergency medications.
+The goal with an MI is to re-establish blood flow to the cardiac muscle.
+Depending on the services available at the center, this may be accomplished using drugs, stent placement or surgery.

 Nursing Assessment